Must-See Civil Rights Sites in Georgia

 The civil rights movement, headed by Georgia resident Martin Luther King Jr., led to sweeping social change unparalleled in U.S. history.
 As you plan your visit to Georgia, follow the dream for justice and equality around the state to witness how historic landmarks and cultural institutions preserve the memory of Georgia’s civil rights past.

 The Atlanta Streetcar connects Atlanta’s commercial corridor to the hub of its rich civil rights history.
-Ride it to Centennial Olympic Park and walk a few blocks north to the Center for Civil and Human Rights.
+Ride it to Centennial Olympic Park and walk a few blocks north to the National Center for Civil and Human Rights.
 One of Atlanta’s newest cultural attractions, the center presents real-life stories from the civil rights and global human rights movements.

-Make your next stop the Martin Luther King Jr. National Historic Site, which shares the history of King’s dream and his leadership in the civil rights movement.
+Make your next stop the Martin Luther King Jr. National Historical Park, which shares the history of King’s dream and his leadership in the civil rights movement.
 Visitors may view a film on the movement, King’s birth home, and Ebenezer Baptist Church, the sanctuary where the “Drum Major for Justice” preached his first sermon in 1947.
 Be sure to check out the Martin Luther King Jr. Center for Nonviolent Social Change, the largest repository in the world of primary source materials on King and the American civil rights movement, includes Dr. and Mrs. King’s crypt, which is surrounded by a reflection pool.

 Atlanta is also home to historically black colleges worth visiting.
 The all-male Morehouse College, King’s alma mater, played a major role in the Atlanta Student Movement and the Committee on the Appeal for Human Rights in 1960.
 Students at the prestigious all-female Spelman College were also involved in anti-segregation protests and sit-ins; many were arrested and jailed for their involvement.
 Prominent alumnae include writer Alice Walker and activist Marian Wright Edelman.
 Clark Atlanta University was also at the center of the civil rights movement.